Esri/cityengine-sdk/examples/stlenc/README_windows.md

 SOFTWARE REQUIREMENTS
 ---------------------

-- see "General Software Requirements - Windows"
+- see "General Software Requirements" (Windows)
-- Microsoft Visual Studio 2013 Update 5
+- Make sure you use the **exact** compiler for PRT extensions

 BUILD INSTRUCTIONS
 ------------------

-1. Open a `VS2013 x64 Native Tools Command Prompt`
+1. Open a `VS2015 x64 Native Tools Command Prompt`
 1. Change into the example directory: `cd <your path to>\esri-cityengine-sdk\examples\stlenc`
 1. Create a build directory: `mkdir build`
 1. Change into the build directory: `cd build`
-1. Run cmake: `cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release ..\src`
+1. Run cmake: `cmake -G "NMake Makefiles" ..\src`
 1. Compile: `nmake install`
 1. The build result will appear in the `install` directory in parallel to the `build` directory.